BMG-Q: Localized Bipartite Match Graph Attention Q-Learning for Ride-Pooling Order Dispatch: Related Works

-\textbf{Graph-based MARL.} As the computational efficiency and representational power of GNN models such as Graph Convolutional Network (GCN)~\cite{kipf2016semi}, GraphSAGE~\cite{hamilton2017inductive}, Graph Attention Network (GAT)~\cite{velivckovic2017graph}, and Relational Graph Convolutional Network (RGCN)~\cite{schlichtkrull2018modeling} gain increasing recognition in complex and adaptive representation learning, researchers have begun to investigate the integration of these potent GNN models with MARL.
+\textbf{Graph-based MARL.} As the computational efficiency and representational power of GNN models such as Graph Convolutional Network (GCN)~\cite{kipf2016semi}, GraphSAGE~\cite{hamilton2017inductive}, and Graph Attention Network (GAT)~\cite{velivckovic2017graph} gain increasing recognition in complex and adaptive representation learning, researchers have begun to investigate the integration of these potent GNN models with MARL.
 This nascent area of research seeks to tackle a variety of challenges within MARL, such as the complex task of encoding environmental dynamics from the perspective of individual agents, as well as the decomposition of value functions and the nuanced distribution of credit across the collective team~\cite{munikoti2023challenges}.
-Specifically for coordination games, on the one hand, \cite{jiang2018graph,liu2020multi} propose to adopt graph convolution RL and two-stage attention mechanism to learn abstract interplay representation between agents within graph topology.
-Following this trend, \cite{shen2021graphcomm} comprehensively utilizes GATs and RGCN to capture both explicit and implicit relations simultaneously among agents.
-On the other hand, \cite{bohmer2020deep,wei2022vgn} and \cite{ruan2022gcs} propose the idea of coordination graph and utilize GATs to factorize the join team value function or team policy to enable coordination behavior among agents.
+Specifically for coordination games, on the one hand, \cite{jiang2018graph,liu2020multi} propose to adopt graph convolution RL and two-stage attention mechanism to learn abstract interplay representation between agents within graph topology. \cite{wei2022vgn} propose the idea of coordination graph and utilize GATs to factorize the join team value function or team policy to enable coordination behavior among agents.
 Despite these advancements, these advances have not yet been applied to ride-pooling, a highly complex and large-scale system, where achieving scalability, stability, and robustness concurrently remains a significant challenge.